 “Wedgwood” was first used in 1941 by Albert Balch as a plat name for a housing development from NE 80th to 85th Streets, 30th to 35th Avenues NE.
 This forty-acre tract of houses in similar scale and harmonious styles (with New England-style Cape Cod detailing) was a huge success.
 After the end of World War Two in 1945, many war veterans got married and were able to buy a Wedgwood house with a GI loan.
 Young couples flocked to the Wedgwood development to establish homes and start new lives, hoping to leave behind the hardships and deprivations of the war years.
 Into the 1950’s Balch acquired more tracts of land near the first Wedgwood plat, and he did more well-planned, attractive streets and groups of houses on both sides of 35th Ave NE.
 The neighborhood was gradually “becoming Wedgwood” by taking its identity from the orderly and charming Balch housing developments.

 As of about 1945 the name “Wedgwood” began to catch on in the growing business district along 35th Ave NE at the intersection of NE 85th Street.
 Phone books of 1945-46 (available at the downtown Seattle Public Library) show that the Wedgwood Tavern (now the Wedgwood Ale House) was the first to adopt the name.
 Mr. Henry R. Hansen, who owned the tavern previously called Hansen’s, built a new building at the northwest corner of 85th & 35th for stores and the tavern.
 The new Wedgwood storefront building had several small businesses in the 1940’s including McVicar Hardware.
-Today it is the site of All That Dance and Twirl Dancewear, with the Wedgwood Ale House on the north end of the building.
+Today the building is owned by All That Dance with the Wedgwood Ale House on the north end of the building.

 While homeowners and businesses on the west side of 35th Ave NE were “becoming Wedgwood,” residents on the east side of 35th Ave NE were becoming disgruntled at their lack of representation.
 To deal with specific east-of-35th issues, community organizer Fred Kane of 8008 39th Ave NE founded the Eastwood Community Club in March 1946.
 His house was in the Eastwood plat which was named by another landowner, not Albert Balch, but many of the houses on Fred Kane’s street were built by Balch.
 In the years 1947 to 1950 the Eastwood Community Club kept up a continual barrage of letters, petitions and legal actions to Seattle City Council on development and land use issues.
 These records can be found listed on the website of the Seattle Municipal Archives though the contents of the files are not on-line.
 The documents are on microfiche and can be read in the research room on the third floor of City Hall in downtown Seattle.